tomasvn/til/17-01-2020/NOTES.md

 ### Fix with rewind / replay

 - If I want to check in which commit has been failing in CI pipeline
-- I can rest repo using reflog
+- I can reset repo using reflog
 - Run `rebase --exec test-cmd` by running with options `--exec` we are telling git to execute test-script

 ### Git bisect